umbraco/UmbracoDocs/13/umbraco-cms/extending/property-editors/package-manifest.md

 ## JSON Schema

-The package.manifest JSON file has a hosted online JSON schema file that allows editors such as Visual Studio, Rider and Visual Studio Code to have autocomplete/intellisense support when creating and editing package.manifest files.
+The package.manifest JSON file has a hosted online JSON schema file.
+This allows editors such as Visual Studio, Rider, and Visual Studio Code to have autocomplete/intellisense support when creating and editing package.manifest files.
 This helps to avoid mistakes or errors when creating your package.manifest files.

 ### Setting up Visual Studio 2015+